jschaf/b2/posts/circle-ci-fast-git.md

 commit.
 CircleCI doesn’t offer a shallow clone option on the builtin `checkout` step because GitHub would prefer to
 [avoid the expensive computation](https://github.com/circleci/circleci-docs/issues/2040#issuecomment-368129275) associated with shallow clones.
-I can’t speak to GitHub’s load but it’s much faster for continuous integration to clone a shallow repo of 25MB than a full repo of 500MB.
+I can’t speak to GitHub’s load, but it’s much faster for continuous integration to clone a shallow repo of 25 MB than a full repo of 500 MB.
 The difference is 2 seconds instead of 30 seconds.
 For the full code, see the `RUN_CHECKOUT_SHALLOW_GIT_REPO` alias in the example [CircleCI config](https://github.com/jschaf/ci_speed_test/blob/master/.circleci/config.yml).
 The relevant section is below.